"Mirror Mirror in the Loo, Who's Fairer of the Two?"

 Rishi: ‘They propose to give his majesty a picture in a gold plated frame as a coronation present.
 Windsor wants our advice as to how to react.’

 Suella: ‘I knew it!
 It’s a vicious rumour that we plundered all their wealth.
 We couldn’t have plundered all the gold if they can still make gold plated frames.
-The whole outrage about the colonial era is overblown!’
+The whole outrage over the colonial era is overblown!’

 Rishi: (with some severity): ‘Can you please not distract us?
 Where was I?
 Yeah, the picture.
 The picture is of Mr. Modi posing with his own statue.’